tweedegolf/tweedegolf.github.io/README.md

 #### Blog articles

 Static pages are added by creating .md files in the `/_posts` folder.
 For unpublished articles you may use the `/_drafts` folder instead.
-We always use the `post` layout for blog posts.Ordinary text may be added simpy by writing in the file itself, below all variables.
+We always use the `post` layout for blog posts.
+Ordinary text may be added simpy by writing in the file itself, below all variables.

 Start by providing the following variables, enclosing them in three dashes `---` above and below: